kagancetin/MultiWasm/README.md

 # MultiWasm
-Multiple blazor webassembly projects run together and same port (.net 7)
+Multiple Blazor web assembly projects run together on the same port (.net 7)

 Description:
-There is 2 blazor webassembly projects and one blazorserver project for serve blazor webassembly pages.
+There are two Blazor web assembly projects and one Blazorserver project to serve Blazor web assembly pages.

 How to use:
 Clone repo and run MultiWasm.Web